-Marta’s investigations took her into the heart of one of Poland’s most notorious far right groups; saw her hang out with employees of a multinational company linked to a banned sect promoting polygamy in Malaysia, where she also exposed the practice of female genital mutilation; led her to highlight the plight of Nigerian football players trafficked to Cambodia.
+Marta’s investigations took her into the heart of one of Poland’s most notorious far right groups; saw her hang out with women working for a multinational company linked to a banned sect promoting polygamy in Malaysia, where she also exposed the practice of female genital mutilation; led her to highlight the plight of Nigerian football players trafficked to Cambodia.

-When not working as a journalist, she produces and shoots videos for private clients and non-profit organizations.
-Some of her clients include: the UN Office of the High Commissioner for Human Rights in Cambodia (UN OHCHR), World Wildlife Fund (WWF), SNV Development Organization, People in Need, RightBrain Foundation and Momentum.Travel.
+When not working as a journalist, she produces communications materials and shoots videos for non-governmental organizations (NGOs).
+Some of her clients include: World Wildlife Fund (WWF), SNV Development, People in Need, RightBrain Foundation and ActionAid.

-A human rights lawyer by education, Marta worked as a legal advisor and researcher for non-governmental organizations in the UK, India and Cambodia, before turning to journalism.
+A human rights lawyer by education, Marta worked as legal advisor and researcher for NGOs in the UK, India and Cambodia, before turning to journalism.
 She specialises in women’s rights and corporate-related human rights abuses.